 Memorial Park, 108 Mount Vernon Ave, Mount Vernon, Ohio 4350

 Note: Fully inclusive, solid rubber surface playground.
 Equipment includes accessible whirl (flush to the ground spinner), aeroglider, cozy cocoon, cruise line, musical instruments, crawl tube, climbing tunnel, accessible and multigenerational swings, u-bounce, unity dome, unity rockr, unity spinr, we-saw, ramps, and SO much more!
 There are some shaded areas and tables.
 This looks like an amazing park!

 785 West Broadway Granville, OH 43023

 Notes: This is a great, smooth surface fenced park with one side gears towards toddlers, and the other side for older kids.
 You’ll find accessible swings, multi-person see-saw, book nook, ramped play equipment and wide slide, musical instruments, pretend car front, wobble bridge, and more.
-There isn’t much shade, and bathrooms are at the pavilion quite a distance through grass or gravel
+There isn’t any shade within the playground, so go early on hot days.
+The bathrooms are at the pavilion quite a distance through grass or gravel.

 Newark Rotary Accessible Playground